jacktreado/dpm/howto/sims/sinusoidalJamming.md

 To submit this function to the cluster, use the Slurm script [slurm_bidisperseSinusoidalParticleJamming.slurm](/bash/jam/slurm_bidisperseSinusoidalParticleJamming.slurm).
 This script must be edited via the command line, so open the file using a command line editor like `vim` or `emacs`.

+**NOTE**: Be sure to edit the `netid` variable to be your netid, or else the data won't be saved in the right location!

 Slurm-specific options, like `partition` or `time` are controlled by the `\#SBATCH` headers.
 See [this Slurm cheatsheet](https://slurm.schedmd.com/pdfs/summary.pdf) for all cluster options.

 Simulation options are set by these variables: